noverloop/nashie/README.md

     car = Car.new "engine" => {"build_year" => 2010, "nitro" => false, :parts => [{"name" => "crankshaft"}, {"name" => "flywheel"}]}
 ## Overrides

-It's possible that you have custom validation logic that is not covered by nashies.
-Internally nashies use the "new" class method which can be overridden if needed.
+Overriding the initialization method allows you to inject some custom logic if needed.

     class Motorcycle
-      def self.new hash
+      def initialize hash
         raise "Euhm, a motorcycle has 2 wheels you know..." if not hash[:wheels].eql?
 2 super hash
       end